Mosto Bar

 The collection spans the full range of agave spirits: blanco to extra añejo tequilas, espadín to tobalá mezcals, raicilla, sotol, and bacanora.
 If you don’t know the difference between a joven mezcal and a reposado, the bartenders will walk you through it without condescension.
 Flights are a good entry point: three pours organized by flavor profile or region.

 The cocktail menu is short and agave-forward.
-Expect variations on the Paloma, Oaxaca Old Fashioned, and seasonal creations that lean on citrus, chili, and tropical fruit.
-Everything is built around the spirits, not masking them.
+Variations on the Paloma, the Oaxaca Old Fashioned, and seasonal builds that lean on citrus, chili, and tropical fruit.
+The drinks are built around the spirits, not masking them.

-Bar snacks lean Mexican: chips with salsa, elote, and small plates that pair well with smoky mezcal.
-Nothing fancy, but executed well.
+Bar snacks lean Mexican: chips with salsa, elote, and small plates that pair with smoky mezcal.
+Nothing fancy, executed well.

 What to know